brian-team/brian2/docs_sphinx/introduction/install.rst

 Installing Brian 2
 ~~~~~~~~~~~~~~~~~~
 .. note::
     The provided Brian 2 packages are only for 64bit systems.
-If you want to
+Operating systems running
-    install Brian 2 in a 32bit environment, please use the
+    32bit are no longer officially supported, but :ref:`installation_from_source` might
-    :ref:`installation_from_source` instead.
+    still work.

 You can either install Brian 2 in the Anaconda root environment, or create a
 new environment for Brian 2 (https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).